Skip to content

 Instate Tuition for all students!

-At Southwest Minnesota State University, making your education affordable is important to us!
-We strive to ensure that paying for college makes sense while you are here, and when you are done.
+At Southwest Minnesota State University, we make your education affordable!
+We strive to ensure that paying for college makes sense while you are here and when you are done.

 Below you will find information about: